Our Work

 The Faith for the Climate Network was founded in 2014 to help organise the Pilgrimage to Paris at the time of the UN Conference of the Parties on Climate Change in Paris.

-Our events bring together bishops, rabbis, imams, priests and people of all faiths to provide thought leadership and to help equip faith communities to respond to the crisis of climate change.
+Our events bring together bishops, rabbis, imams, priests, and individual members or activists from all faiths to provide thought leadership and to help equip faith communities to respond to the crisis of climate change.

 Our first Interfaith Symposium was held at St John’s Waterloo in 2016, and was covered by the New Statesman and the Church Times.